gavvvr/obsidian-imgur-plugin/README.md

 **Q:** How secure this approach is?
 **A:** Nobody sees your uploaded image unless you share a link or someone magically guesses an URL to your image.

-**Q:** Why the images I upload do not get displayed on my imgur account?
+**Q:** Why the images I upload do not get displayed on my Imgur account?
-**A:** Even though you provide your client id in settings, images uploaded by thins plugin get posted "anonymously" (without being tied to your imgur account).
+**A:** Even though you provide your client id in settings, images uploaded by thins plugin get posted "anonymously" (without being tied to your Imgur account).
 There are plans to implement advanced authentication to [allow uploads to your account][oauth-issue], choosing target album, etc.

 [oauth-issue]: https://github.com/gavvvr/obsidian-imgur-plugin/issues/5

-**Q:** Can I remove a remote image uploaded by accidence?
+**Q:** Can I remove a remote image uploaded by accident?
-**A:** It is possible (the imgur API allows it), but the answer is no, it is not implemented.
+**A:** It is possible (the Imgur API allows it), but the answer is no, it is not implemented.

 **Q:** For how long an image stays at imgur.com?
 Is there a chance to lose the data?
-**A:** Earlier it [was stated on imgur website][early-imgur-guarantees] that the image you upload stays **forever**.
+**A:** Earlier it [was stated on Imgur website][early-imgur-guarantees] that the image you upload stays **forever**.
 I think this is true [since 2015][imgur-pro-free].
-Today I could not find this statement on imgur.
+Today I could not find this statement on Imgur website.
-I can assume that images which did not receive any view for years, can be removed, but there is nothing to worry about.
+I can assume that images that did not receive any view for years, can be removed, but there is nothing to worry about.
 You can read my detailed thoughts on this in [discussions][ttl-discussion]

 [imgur-pro-free]: https://blog.imgur.com/2015/02/09/imgur-pro-for-everyone/